AryanSrivastava1709/Fretron_assignment/Readme.md

    - Reads the number of soldiers and their positions from the user.
    - Reads the castle's starting position.
    - Calls the `findPaths` function to find and display all unique paths.

----

-This README provides an overview of the algorithms and references used in the three questions.
-Each section outlines the key components and steps involved in the implementation, along with relevant references and articles for further reading.